ya7010/tppt/README.md

 ✨ **tppt** is a type-safe PowerPoint presentation builder that lets you create stunning presentations with Python code! 🐍

+This library is a wrapper around the [python-pptx](https://github.com/scanny/python-pptx) library, providing a more intuitive and type-safe interface for creating PowerPoint presentations.
+It allows you to build presentations using a builder pattern, making it easy to create slides with various layouts, text formatting, images, and tables.

 ## 🚀 Installation

 ```bash